 You may contact Patricia at firstname.lastname@example.org

-"Horse Tails by Shiloh (At the Horse Show)" is a children's chapter book released in January, 2013, by author Patricia Gott, and comes right from this horse's mouth!
+"Horse Tails by Shiloh ...Enters a Horse Show ...Goes Camping" is a children's chapter book released in 2014, by author Patricia Gott, and comes right from this horse's mouth!

 "Horse Tails by Horses in Harness" is a colorfully illustrated children's book, released in August, 2012, by author Patricia Gott.
 Cover and interior illustrations are by Jewel L. Clark.